 allow the public to hold their reptiles at shows and events and that all other traveling

-reptile and wildlife demonstrators effectively confined themselves to “show and
+reptile and wildlife demonstrators either did boring "static displays" or effectively confined themselves to “show and

 being held in a firm grip by the demonstrator.

-They repeatedly pointed out that Snakebusters are the only demonstrator
+They repeatedly pointed out that Snakebusters are the only demonstrators

 in Victoria that actually allows people to hold reptiles and furthermore allows